 - All Meetings in the series - all Meetings in the series will be updated.

 A standard meeting in Workbooks has a start and end date/time.
-For example, a Meeting will start on 02/12/14 at 9:00AM and finish on 02/12/14 at 10:00AM.
 It is possible to set an "All day" flag on the Meeting record which will automatically change the Meeting to run from midnight of the start date right through to 11:59PM of that day.

 Meeting records in Workbooks allow you to add attendees to track who was invited.
 Within the "Attendees" reveal, there are three key fields to store this information in Workbooks which are: